persmed/cas-assignment/docs/installation.ide.rst

     #.
 In the dialog navigate to ``</path/to/where/you/have/the/code>/cas-assignment``
     #.
 Click OK

 #.
-CAS Assignment is now open as PyCharm project (PyCharm created the ``.idea`` directory)

-#.
 Click File > Settings... to open the settings dialog

     #.
-Navigate to Project: CAS Assignment > Project Interpreter
+Navigate to Project: CAS Assignment > Python Interpreter
     #.
 Select the Python interpreter ``</path/to/your/anaconda/installation>/envs/cas/bin/python`` (on Linux and macOS) or ``<\path\to\your\anaconda\installation>\envs\mialab\python.exe`` (on Windows)

         - If the interpreter is not available in the combo box, click the gear icon and choose Add Local and navigate the the files above

     #.
 Confirm by clicking OK

+#.
+CAS Assignment is now open as PyCharm project (PyCharm created the ``.idea`` directory)

 #.
 Open the ``test_installation.py`` (``cas`` directory) in the navigator